Lightweight. A perfect fit for Android devices

 Founded in 2009, Astrill VPN has maintained a solid reputation as a trustworthy VPN provider — with little to zero data retention or leakage issues.

-Astrill VPN is owned by Astrill Systems Corp, a company situated on the beautiful archipelago of Seychelles, a country with no data retention laws; a must have for any VPN provider.
-The company prides themselves as the most trusted VPN provider in the world — Great, well which service doesn’t?
+Astrill VPN is owned by Astrill Systems Corp, a company situated on the beautiful archipelago of Seychelles, a country with no data retention laws; a must-have for any VPN provider.
+The company prides itself as the most trusted VPN provider in the world — Great, well which service doesn’t?

 Astrill VPN has its offices in Seychelles, East Africa, a country well reputed for its strong stance on privacy.
-There are no data retention laws in Seychelles, meaning internet providers and corporate agencies cannot compel the company to disclose any information regarding users.
+There are no data retention laws in Seychelles, meaning internet providers and corporations cannot compel the company to disclose any information regarding users.